google/riegeli/doc/riegeli_records_file_format.md

 00 00 00 00 00 00 00 00 e1 9f 13 c0 e9 b1 c3 72
 73 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```

+### File metadata

+`chunk_type` is 0x6d ('m').

+A file metadata chunk provides information describing the records.
+Metadata are
+not necessary to read the records but might be helpful to interpret their
+contents.

+If present, metadata should be written immediately after file signature.

+The chunk is encoded like a transposed chunk with a single record containing a
+serialized `RecordsMetadata` proto message, except that `chunk_type` is
+different and `num_records` is 0.

 ### Padding chunk